nisia1/Retail-Sales-Analytics-End-to-End-SQL-Power-BI-Project/README.md

 ![Product Analysis](images/product_analysis.png)

 Visuals:
--Quantity Sold by Product
+✔Quantity Sold by Product
--Revenue by Product
+✔Revenue by Product
--Profit by Product
+✔Profit by Product

 Product Insights:
--Wireless Mouse sells the most units but produces the lowest revenue and profit, confirming it is a low-margin product.
+✔Wireless Mouse sells the most units but produces the lowest revenue and profit, confirming it is a low-margin product.
--Standing Desk generates the highest revenue and profit, making it the core profit driver.
+✔Standing Desk generates the highest revenue and profit, making it the core profit driver.
--Furniture outperforms accessories in profitability.
+✔Furniture outperforms accessories in profitability.
--Mid-tier products (Keyboard & Headphones) show stable, balanced performance.
+✔Mid-tier products (Keyboard & Headphones) show stable, balanced performance.

 3. Customer Analysis ## ⭐ Customer Analysis
 ![Customer Analysis](images/customer_analysis.png)

 Visuals:
--Revenue by Customer
+✔Revenue by Customer
--Total Orders by Customer
+✔Total Orders by Customer
--Revenue Contribution (%)
+✔Revenue Contribution (%)

 Customer Insights:
 High-value customers contribute a disproportionate share of revenue.